Our History

 • In the 1980’s

 • The name Green Haven Shelter for Women was chosen in honour of Barb Green.
-Her dedication to the community service and family counselling dated back to the apartment hostel.
+Her dedication to the community service and family counselling dated back to identifying the need for that initial apartment years before.

 Although Barb Green had passed away shortly before the opening, her family were in attendance.
 An oil painting of Barb was hung in the dining room of the shelter.

-• Orillia’s chapter of the Quota Club provided seed money to support the public awareness campaign.
-The City of Orillia provided office space in the Sir Samuel Steele building for a nominal fee.
+• Orillia’s chapter of the Quota Club provided seed money to support the public awareness campaign and the City of Orillia provided office space in the Sir Samuel Steele building for a nominal fee.

 • In the 1990’s

-Ontario’s Ministry of Community and Social Services funded an administrative position to coordinate the capital project.
+Ontario’s Ministry of Community and Social Services funded an administrative position to coordinatea capital campaign to purchase a building.
 Many groups and individuals in the area began to send in donations to open a shelter.

 • In the 2000’s